R-sany/LLM-based-Firefox-add-ons-discovery-ChatBot-/README.md

 ## Project Tasks

 To build the Chat AI, we need open sourced softwares.
 This could be break down into following sub tasks.
+The subtasks are not in ordered.

 - Choosing open sourched LLM
+- Choosing a LLM application creation framework
+- Implement LLM with the framework
+- Connecting Mozilla Add-ons API to framework
+- Pre-tuned or fine-tuned the model
+- Deployment of the model to Cloud
+- Creating ChatBot frontend
--
+- Test and production